 How Much Does an Iceland Trip Cost?

-But let’s break down the average Iceland budget.
-As with other posts where I’ve broken down vacation costs for Italy, London, and Paris, this post outlines pricing for two adults and two children between the ages of 6-11, traveling from a major airport hub in the United States in the summer high season, such as NYC to Reykjavik, and spending a week in Iceland.
+Let’s break down the average Iceland budget.
+As with other posts where I’ve broken down vacation costs for Italy, London, Greece, and Paris, this post outlines pricing for two adults and two children between the ages of 6-11, traveling from a major airport hub in the United States during the summer high season, such as NYC to Reykjavik, and spending a week in Iceland.

 I can’t even count the number of emails that I’ve gotten from people traveling to Iceland that start with “I found a great airfare to Iceland next month (or some other close time frame)…” I then go on to pop their bubble about how expensive the rest of the trip will be.

 If you are traveling solo, it is easy enough to stay in a hostel to save money on accommodation in Iceland.
 But most families will prefer either a hotel or Airbnb/VRBO.
 A rental will certainly save you money as there are only a few hotels that offer family rooms.

 Most hotel rooms either have a double bed (two twins pushed together) or two twin beds.
 Occasionally you can find a triple or a family room, but a family of four often needs to reserve two rooms.
 A nice hotel in downtown Reykjavik with a family room will cost between $400-600 per night.
 You can also get two rooms at a moderate hotel for about $150-250 per night.

 In the countryside, there is a large selection of vacation cabins available on vrbo.
 Expect to pay about $200+ per night for a cabin that sleeps four.
 Just plan in advance if you want to stay in popular locations along the south coast or by the glacier lagoon, as these sell out early.